PowerZ raises $8.3 million for its video game focused on education – TechCrunch

 French startup PowerZ has raised another $8.3 million (€7 million at today’s exchange rate) including $1.2 million (€1 million) in debt — the rest is a traditional equity round.
 The company is both an edtech startup and a video game studio with an ambitious goal — it wants to build a game that is as engaging as Minecraft or Fortnite, but with a focus on education.

 In February, PowerZ launched the first version of its game on computers.
 It doesn’t have a lot of content, but the company wanted to start iterating as quickly as possible.
-Aimed at kids who are 6 years old and over, PowerZ teleports the player into a fantasy world with cute dragons and magic spells.
+Aimed at kids who are six years old and over, PowerZ teleports the player into a fantasy world with cute dragons and magic spells.

 “The idea is really to build a sort of Harry Potter,” co-founder and CEO Emmanuel Freund told me.
 “You have this world that is super nice and very interesting.
-Like with Hogwarts, you want to come back regularly.
-And the story will progress over a very long time.”
+Like with Hogwarts, you want to come back regularly, and the story will progress over a very long time.”

 15,000 children tried out the first chapter.
-On average, they spent 4 hours in the game.
+On average, they spent four hours in the game.
 I asked whether Freund was satisfied with those metrics.
 He told me he thought his company’s vision was “completely validated.”

 Bpifrance Digital Venture, RAISE Ventures and Bayard are investing in today’s round.
 Existing investors Educapital, Hachette Livres, Pierre Kosciusko-Morizet and Michaël Benabou are also investing once again.